boocockp/leaguetable/design/Ideas.md

 - Should be separate objects as will take many forms - need a common subscribe mechanism
 - Each output/property of a functional model is an input source for another model
+- Need a single sequence of inputs per model
+- Persist only validated inputs

 Useful tools
 ------------